top 10 boutique cigars buying guide

 In 2018, we released a guide to Boutique Cigars for Beginners.
 Since then, a long list of new cigars has been released…not to mention that most of the smokers who read that list have since graduated into fuller-flavored blends.
 Instead of updating that article (the 2018 list still stands up to scrutiny), this list of the Top 10 Boutique Cigars You Should Be Smoking serves more as a companion than a replacement.

 Who’s this cigar for?
-Medium-bodied and approachable, Rose of Sharon is a great companion for any smoker in any situation.
+Full-bodied and approachable, Street Tacos Barbacoa is a great companion for some much-needed leisure time.

 C.L.E.
 Chele